Home » Instant Pot » Instant Pot Farro

 side angle view of a bowl filled with cooked farro.

-If you try this instant pot farro recipe, please let me know!
+If you try this farro recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.

 Print